Rain on the Scarecrow

 "Rain on the Scarecrow" is a song by American singer-songwriter John Cougar Mellencamp, released in 1985 as the fourth single from his eighth studio album, Scarecrow.
 The song reached number 21 on the Billboard Hot 100 and was notable for its powerful social commentary on the collapse of rural farming communities in the United States during the 1980s.

 Background and themes

-Written by Mellencamp and lyricist George M. Green, "Rain on the Scarecrow" reflects the economic and emotional toll that government policy and farm foreclosures inflicted on Midwestern farmers.
-Released during the height of the farm crisis in the United States, the song is a vivid narrative about generational loss, pride, and despair.
+Written by John Cougar Mellencamp and lyricist George M. Green, "Rain on the Scarecrow" reflects the economic and emotional toll of the 1980s farm crisis and the wave of farm foreclosures affecting Midwestern farmers.
+Released in 1986 during the 1980s U.S. farm crisis, the song is a vivid narrative about generational loss, pride, and despair.
 Mellencamp later explained that the song was a response to what he saw happening in Indiana and across America.

 Composition and style

 The song blends elements of heartland rock with stark lyrical storytelling.
 Built on minor-key guitar riffs and atmospheric keyboards, it features urgent vocal delivery and vivid imagery.
 Lines such as “This land fed a nation, this land made me proud” underscore the broader cultural identity of the American family farm.